smolt/ldc-iphone-dev/README.md

 Note: that iOS by default runs with the ARM FPU "Default NaN" and "Flush to Zero" modes enabled.
 In order to pass many of the math unittests, these modes are disabled first.
 This is something to consider if you are doing some fancy math and expect full subnormal and NaN behavior.

 ### Unittest Status
-Most druntime and phobos unittests pass.
-All except one are math related.
+Most druntime and phobos unittests pass with the exceptions being math related.

 - std.csv - a couple floating point off-by-one LSB differences